Jahia/jahia-loganalyzer/README.md

 DISCLAIMER
 --------------------------------------------------------------------------------
-This tool is provided without any guarantees, but isn't risky at all because all it does is parse a log file :)
+This tool is provided without any guarantees, but isn't risky at all because all it does is parse log files :)

 This product includes GeoLite2 data created by MaxMind, available from
 <a href="http://www.maxmind.com">http://www.maxmind.com</a>.